An Intuitive Explanation of Sparse Autoencoders for LLM Interpretability

 return reconstructed_model_activations_D, encoded_representation_F

 The loss function for a standard autoencoder is based on the accuracy of input reconstruction.
-To introduce sparsity, the most straightforward approach is to add a sparsity penalty to the SAE’s loss function.
+To introduce sparsity, early SAE implementations added a sparsity penalty to the SAE’s loss function.
 This most common form of this penalty is calculated by taking the L1 loss of the SAE’s encoded representation (not the SAE weights) and multiplying it by an L1 coefficient.
 The L1 coefficient is a crucial hyperparameter in SAE training, as it determines the trade-off between achieving sparsity and maintaining reconstruction accuracy.

 Note that we aren’t optimizing for interpretability.
 Instead, we obtain interpretable SAE features as a side effect of optimizing for sparsity and reconstruction.